grnet/synnefo/docs/admin-guide.rst

 Ganeti backends.
 The reconciliation process is designed to synchronize the state of the Cyclades DB with Ganeti.
 There are two management commands for reconciling VMs and Networks that will detect stale, orphans and out-of-sync VMs and networks.
-To fix detected inconsistencies, use the `--fix-all`.
+To fix detected inconsistencies, use the `--fix-all` option.

 .. code-block:: console